 - other permanent structures

-The gouvernement du Québec or delegate RCM follows up on cases of illegal occupation submitted to it as a result of reports or site verifications.
+The government or the delegated RCM will follow-up on any illegal occupation cases submitted to it as a result of a report or verifications carried out on the territory.

 Steps in clearing the site